 Water Use Efficiency Water use efficiency is a "proactive approach" to protect public health and water supplies.
 Droughts, climate change, growth demands and fewer granted water rights may lead to future long-term water disruptions due to declining water supplies.
 The District water use efficiency (WUE) program effectively plans and implements measures that can result in fewer water emergencies: - Contributes to long-term water supply reliability and public health protection. - Promotes good stewardship of the state's water resources. - · Ensures efficient operation and management of our water systems.
-New WUE goals were approved in September 2018.
-To view all 6 Groups of WUE Goals please visit the districts website. https://mason-pud1.org/water-useefficiency/ Under Water Use Efficiency click on Current Water Use Efficiency Goals. - The 2023 DSL for the Bay East Water System is: Total Water Produced (TP) - 2,369,900 gallons Authorized Consumption (AC) - 2,242,467 gallons DSL Volume - 127,433 gallons - Note: Gallons for the entire system.
+New WUE goals were approved in September 2024.
+To view all 6 Groups of WUE Goals please visit the districts website. https://mason-pud1.org/water-useefficiency/ Under Water Use Efficiency click on Current Water Use Efficiency Goals. - The 2024 DSL for the Bay East Water System is: Total Water Produced (TP) - 1,839,600 gallons Authorized Consumption (AC) - 1,758,757 gallons DSL Volume - 80,843 gallons - Note: Gallons for the entire system.
 Full year of residential meters were read.
-DSL Percentage - 5.4% 3-Year Rolling Average DSL - 8.3% Reduce total annual water production by 1% per Reduce peak month production by 1% per ERU Reduce ADD by a minimum of 1% in 6 years.
-DSL has been under 10% for the last 3 years.
-Reduced total annual water production by • Reduced peak month production by 34% · Reduced summer peak daily demand by Reduced ADD by a 16% in 6 years.
+DSL Percentage - 4.4% 3-Year Rolling Average DSL - 5.5% - have a leak that may require immediate The approved 2024 goals for Reduce total annual water production by 1% per Reduce peak month production by 1% per ERU Reduce ADD by a minimum of 1% in 6 years. • Reduce summer peak daily demand by 2% in 6 Group 1 - 10% or less DSL Maintain DSL to 10% or less.